Infekma/VirtualSolarSystem/README.md

 # VirtualSolarSystem
 A project developed in Unity in 1 week roughly, which implements a solar system that attempts to accurately map the system as we know it.

+Current solar system properties
+Distances are 1km:500000km;
+Time Multiplier: 1second, can go up to 1million seconds/sec
+Planet Scaling: 2500x size but are porportional to each other, but do not scale with distance

 https://github.com/InfekmaUni/VirtualSolarSystem/wiki/Planets for further information regarding the planets and the solar system

 v0.12